chrischow/wordle_solver/README.md

 | GYX Scores (`gyx`) | <code style="background-color:#7b73f0; color: white;">stare</code> - 3.8320 | <code style="background-color:#27ddcb; color: black;">tales</code> - 99.09% | <code style="background-color:#F6DC75; color: black;">roate</code> - 38.57% |
 | GYX Scores + Popularity (`gyx-pop`) | <code style="background-color:#27ddcb; color: black;">tales</code> - 3.8898 | <code style="background-color:#27ddcb; color: black;">tales</code> - 98.79% | <code style="background-color:#F6DC75; color: black;">roate</code> - 37.93% |

-Below, I plotted the box plots of scores for each metric, for each of the 17 "best" seed words, for each ranking alogrithm-decision rule combination.
+Below, I plotted the box plots of scores for each metric, for each of the 17 "best" seed words, for each ranking algo.
 I also highlighted the scores and progression for several seed words that were consistently among the top few across the ranking algorithms.

-First, we notice that the biggest impact on performance was the **ranking algo-decision rule configuration**.
+First, we notice that the biggest impact on performance was the **ranking algo**.
 We see clear differences in the distributions of seed word performance for each of the three metrics.
-In particular, the Max Remaining Candidates ranking algorithm performed much better than the others, such that the worst performing configuration (due to seed word) was better than the best from all the other ranking algorithms.
+In particular, the Max Remaining Candidates ranking algo performed much better than the others, such that the worst performing configuration (due to seed word) was better than the best from all the other ranking algos.

 Second, we see that the "best" seed words changed ranks across the ranking algo-decision rule configurations.
 This was more obvious for some than others.
 For example, `raile` (red) was ranked 13th for mean steps to reach a solution under the GYX Scores algo, but jumped all the way up to 2nd under the Max Remaining Candidates algo. `tales` (green) ranked within the top two for the GYX Scores and Max Remaining Candidates algos, but ranked 7-8th for the Letter Frequencies algo.
 This gives us reason to believe that using different algo would probably result in different "best" seed words.

 Third, the "best" seed words were not the best for all metrics.
 In fact, each metric had a different optimal *strategy*.
-The seed words that performed relatively well across the various ranking algo-decision rule combinations were: <code style="background-color:#7b73f0; color: white;">stare</code>, <code style="background-color:#27ddcb; color: black;">tales</code>, <code style="background-color:#120c6e; color: white;">tares</code>, <code style="background-color:#333f50; color: white;">tores</code>, and <code style="background-color:#F6DC75; color: black;">roate</code>.
+The seed words that performed relatively well across the various ranking algos were: <code style="background-color:#7b73f0; color: white;">stare</code>, <code style="background-color:#27ddcb; color: black;">tales</code>, <code style="background-color:#120c6e; color: white;">tares</code>, <code style="background-color:#333f50; color: white;">tores</code>, and <code style="background-color:#F6DC75; color: black;">roate</code>.
 These are plotted in their respective colours in the charts below.

 <figure align="center">
     <img src="results/strat_mean_steps.png">